University of Massachusetts Boston: Initial construction and MBM scandal

+Campus renewal

-In 2005, Chancellor Gora was permanently succeeded by Michael F. Collins, the president and CEO of Caritas Christi Health Care.
-On July 19, 2006, Chancellor Collins ordered the immediate and permanent closure of the parking garage underneath the main campus, causing a loss of 1,500 parking spaces.
+On July 19, 2006, Chancellor Michael F. Collins ordered the immediate and permanent closure of the substructure parking garage, causing a loss of 1,500 parking spaces.
 Two days later, an article in The Boston Globe summarized the deterioration of the facility:

 The University of Massachusetts at Boston has closed an underground parking garage that has been decaying for decades. ...
 Over the years, the garage has become a dreary labyrinth, with walls and floor so eroded from the salty environment that they look like a coral reef.
 Nets hang from the ceiling to catch fragments of falling cement, a problem linked to the use of low-quality concrete in the construction.

 Chunks of concrete had been falling from the garage ceiling since the 1990s, and when Chancellor Collins ordered the closure, 600 spaces had already been lost due to ongoing repairs and rerouting of passenger and vehicular traffic.
 Because of the salt water atmosphere and the road salt from vehicles, the steel reinforcing bars embedded in the campus substructure concrete walls and ceiling became severely degraded, and because all of the campus mechanical systems had run conduits through the substructure, many of those systems could not be repaired and the damage was causing outages of the computer, electrical, heat, and air-conditioning equipment.
 An engineering report indicated that to repair the garage such that it would be safe for parking would cost $150 million.
 On October 2, 2006, the university began the process of creating a master plan to renew the campus.
 In 2010, a 385-pound section of the garage ceiling below Wheatley Hall fell.